IancuIulian/SQLite-Exercises/README.md

 # SQLite-Exercises

-music.db is a database file provided for these exercises.
+In the "music" archive you will find a "music.db" file, which is a database file provided for these exercises.